weknowinc/webcomponents_handson/README.md

 Some background about outline and technologies behind it:

 - webComponents have been around for a while now ([v1 implementation 2018](https://medium.com/@pablortsal/the-year-of-web-components-c92960830d00)) and it is supported by [most mayor browsers](https://developer.mozilla.org/en-US/docs/Web/Web_Components#browser_compatibility).
-- You can use webComponents directly by calling the browawe API, but it is simpler to use libraries like [StencilJS](https://stenciljs.com/) or [LitJS](https://lit.dev/) (currently being used by Outline).
+- You can use webComponents directly by calling the browser API, but it is simpler to use libraries like [StencilJS](https://stenciljs.com/) or [LitJS](https://lit.dev/) (currently being used by Outline).
 - webComponents use a [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM): This shadow DOM tree is rendered separately from the main document DOM.
 It allows to encapsulate your CSS within it, and protects it from outside interference.
 As a side effect, styles from outside won't have any effect on your webComponent.
 - All webComponents have a [lifeCycle](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks) and they are similar to React components.
 - For people using Drupal, there is an initiative to create webComponents for different Drupal objects.
-In particular the [decouple Menus/module initiative](https://www.drupal.org/project/decoupled_menus_initiative) is an interesting starting point ([mentioned by Druies in Dcon2020EU](https://dri.es/state-of-drupal-presentation-july-2020)).
+In particular the [decouple Menus/module initiative](https://www.drupal.org/project/decoupled_menus_initiative) is an interesting starting point ([mentioned by Dries in DrupalCon 2020 EU](https://dri.es/state-of-drupal-presentation-july-2020)).

 ![ShadowDOM](./resources/ShadowDOM.jpg "ShadowDOM")